paroma/gan-intro/Readme.md

+Note that each cell in the notebook has to be run after restarting the kernel.
+Run > Restart > Run ...
 # An introduction to Generative Adversarial Networks

 This is the code that we used to generate our GAN 1D Gaussian approximation.